andersthemagi/magicalmusings.github.io/README.md

 1. Install all [prerequisites](https://jekyllrb.com/docs/installation/)
 2. Install the jekyll and bundler [gems](https://jekyllrb.com/docs/ruby-101/#gems)

 ```gem install jekyll bundler```

 3. Build the site in the main directory and make it available on a local server.
 The ```--livereload``` option makes it so Jekyll automatically refreshes the page with each change you make to the source files.

 ```bundle exec jekyll serve --livereload```

 4. Navigate to [https://localhost:4000](https://localhost:4000)

+It's that simple!
 If you encounter any errors during this process, check that you have installed all the prerequisites in [Requirements](https://jekyllrb.com/docs/installation/#requirements).
 If you still have issues, see [Troubleshooting](https://jekyllrb.com/docs/troubleshooting/#configuration-problems).

 ## Issues / Feature Requests